 6. If You Had Wings (1972 – 1989) // Buzz Lightyear’s Space Ranger Spin (1998 – Today)

 Another mid-century, Tomorrowland-set, early-Omnimover dark ride designed by Claude Coats, it’s no surprise that the Lost Legend: If You Had Wings is sometimes considered a “sister ride” to Adventure Thru Inner Space.
 Here gliding into a massive globe rather than a microscope, If You Had Wings used physical sets and integrated film projection to showcase destinations served by Disney’s official airline partner, Eastern Air Lines.
+Set to the tune of an iconic anthem by Buddy Baker, the ride whisked guests to destinations like Puerto Rico, the Bahamas, and New Orleans – all given kinetic energy thanks to cutting edge projection integration.

 After Eastern Air Lines folded, If You Had Wings was “de-branded” as If You Could Fly, losing its iconic Buddy Baker song.
 Soon after, the ride was redesigned as Delta Dreamflight (likewise, later “de-branding” as just Dreamflight) until Tomorrowland’s run of aviation-themed dark rides came to an end thanks to the unexpected success of Toy Story.

 Buzz Lightyear’s Space Ranger Spin was an early step in the “Pixarification” of Disney Parks that we explored in our Member-exclusive Disney•Pixarland Special Feature.
 Today, of course, the saturated, cartoon colors and glossy, plastic sheen of Star Command are the de facto look of Tomorrowlands, which have largely become character catch-alls.
-In fact, a Buzz dark ride is one of just three attractions to have been found at every single “Castle Park” on Earth… though one of them has sent Buzz packing to infinity and beyond.
+In fact, a Buzz dark ride is one of just three attractions to have been found at every single “Castle Park” on Earth… though two of them have sent Buzz packing to infinity and beyond.

 THEN & NOW: If You Had Wings and Buzz Lightyear’s Space Ranger Spin seemingly have few similarities aside from the unchanged track layout.
 But there’s one element that they share: the “Speed Room.”
 In 1972, the cutting-edge, ellipsoid-shaped chamber used 70mm projection to surround guests in the motion of airplane take-offs, speedboats, motorcycles, and more that – when combined with an ascending track and wind – created a surprisingly-convincing, disorienting illusion of speed.